-Figure 14 also shows a larger area that was identified as an "expansion area" (IRI-Ebb B) for future use based on vibracore data showing extensive sand deposits to the north and south of the 192-acre rectangular area (IRI-Ebb A).
-Bathymetry is also highly variable with depths ranging from -13 ft. to -30 ft.
+Figure 14 also shows a larger area that was identified as an "expansion area" (IRI-Ebb B) for future use based on vibracore data showing extensive sand deposits to the north and south of IRI-Ebb A. Bathymetry is also highly variable with depths ranging from -13 ft. to -30 ft.
 MLLW.
-This expansion area would supplement the smaller 192-acre rectangular area (IRI-Ebb A) and provide additional sand resources to be applied as a complete regional sediment management of the Indian River Inlet area of the Delaware Atlantic Coast.
+This expansion area would supplement IRI-Ebb A and provide additional sand resources to be applied as a complete regional sediment management of the Indian River Inlet area of the Delaware Atlantic Coast.
 This expansion area would require additional investigations for shipwrecks, benthic resources, and sediment quality prior as well as the appropriate environmental approvals prior to its use.

-Based on the characteristics of the high-quality sand, high energy nature of the site, and no detectable shipwrecks, the Indian River Inlet Ebb Shoal (IRI-Ebb A) is the preferred sand source for completion of the Phase 2 restoration of the North Beach berm.
+Based on the characteristics of the high-quality sand, high energy nature of the site, and no detectable shipwrecks, the Indian River Inlet Ebb Shoal (IRI-Ebb A) is the preferred sand source for Phase 2.
 It is also preferred as an alternate sand source for future needs.
 The Indian River Inlet Ebb Shoal expansion area (IRI-Ebb B) would supplement the IRI-Ebb A on an as needed basis but requires additional investigations prior to its use.